Skillz4Killz/Network/README.md

     - #important-info
     - #questions
     - #meeting voice channels
-- `.template add` => adds the current server as a template that you can reuse in other places.
+- `.savetemplate` => adds the current server as a template that you can reuse in other places.

 ## Developers